 Identify a cool, private and if possible well-ventilated area to use as a temporary morgue.
 Put signs up to alert staff and visitors that this area is restricted except for authorized personnel.

-If time permits, our facility may use the NHICS 259: Master Facility Casualty/Fatality Report (See Appendix M – NHICS Forms) to track casualty/fatalities for the duration of the emergency/disaster.
+If time permits, our facility may use the LTCICS 259: Master Facility Casualty/Fatality Report (See Appendix M – LTCICS Forms) to track casualty/fatalities for the duration of the emergency/disaster.

 Appendix J - Shelter In Place